BTR-80: Russia

 BTR-82A – the latest production version with improved armour, spall liners, a more modern night vision device TKN-4GA-02, 2A72 30 mm gun (lighter, less complex than the 2A42), GLONASS navigation system and a more powerful 300 hp engine.
 The prototype of the BTR-82A was shown for the first time in November 2009.
 The Russian Ministry of Defense adopted the BTR-82A in early 2013.
 In a Syrian government TV channel report, a BTR-82A was seen in battle in Syria around September 2015.
 The video showed BTR-82A crew members speaking Russian.
-It is widely believed that Russian armoured vehicle units were directly fighting anti-government groups in Syria.
+Some military analysts and Russian opposition research groups, such as the Conflict Intelligence Group, claim that Russian armoured vehicle units were directly fighting anti-government groups in Syria.
 Russia integrated the AU-220M Baikal remote turret to the BTR-82A fitted with an autocannon firing the 57x348SR mm shells at 120 rpm.
-The type tests of the updated BTR-82A armored personnel carrier have successfully been completed as of April 2019.
-Since 2019, all vehicles of the type will receive additional protection and a new fire control system with a thermal imager.
 More ordered in August 2022.
 In July 2023, Russian Defense Minister Sergey Shoigu stated that the supplies of BTR-82A by Arzamas Machine-Building Plant had surged 4 times since early 2022.
 An upgraded version with enhanced ballistic and anti-mine protection was unveiled in August 2023.